catalyst-fp7/documents/interoperability/interoperability.md

 The advantage is that the widget front end needs to understand less about the platform backend endpoints; the disadvantage is that event passing between web components has not yet been standardized properly.
 We are left either with ad-hoc architectures, solutions that are heavily dependent on a specific front-end framework, or very heavy architectures such as [OpenSocial](http://opensocial.org/).
 This is going to be an area of further exploration for us.

+## Attention mediation

+## Unspecified interactions

+Some interactions between components will not be the subject of specfication, because they are self-contained, highly specific and knowledge of their internal function is not useful to the ecosystem as a whole.
+Those include:

+1. Importation of messages from the server platforms to the message database.
+The output of that operation needs to follow this specification, but its process is self-contained.
+2. Client-server interactions in complex visualizations: There are too many different ways to do this to impose a single one.
+3. Asynchronous visualization tasks: The specifics can be handled by an appropriate widget.
+4. Quotes: Importation of quotes into the comments database may vary.
+The resulting quote data will be made in OpenAnnotation, as described later.
+5. Graph edition: Each platform will implement its own mechanisms for communication between front-end and back-end, such as edition of graph data.
+In general, such mechanisms tend to be tightly coupled to the internal data model.
+Trying to agree on this is possible, but probably too much effort for the real benefits.
+6. Configuration mechanisms: Each platform will have its own configuration mechanisms.
+Endpoints will have to be normalized, of course.

 # Security considerations